IBMStreams/sample.edge-mnist-notebook/README.md

    and add it to CP4D using the "New Token" link.
 6. Enter the Repository URL: <https://github.com/IBMStreams/sample.edge-mnist-notebook.git>
 7. Choose the "main" branch.
-8. No _not_ enable on-demand synchronization with this git repository.
+8. Do _not_ enable on-demand synchronization with this git repository.
 9. Choose the "Create" button.

 Further documentation for creating a project and integrating with GitHub is available [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/manage-data/git-integration.html).